Nikolai Fraiture: The Strokes

 Fraiture took up bass when he was around 18 and started playing in a band with childhood friend Julian Casablancas, guitarist Nick Valensi, and drummer Fabrizio Moretti.
 The Strokes were formed in 1998 when guitarist Albert Hammond Jr. joined the group.
 After a year of rehearsing and playing at small venues, and several rejections from record companies, the group caught the interest of Ryan Gentles, then a booker at New York's Mercury Lounge.
 Gentles sent their three-track demo to Geoff Travis of Rough Trade Records and their first EP The Modern Age was released on the label, followed by a tour in England to promote the EP, with Gentles joining them as their manager.
 After a bidding war, the band signed with RCA in March 2001.
-Their first album, Is This It, was released in fall 2001.
+Their first album, Is This It, was released in summer 2001.
 Following the completion of their five-album contract deal with RCA Records in 2013, the band has continued to release new music through Casablancas' Cult Records.